3 School Fundraisers That Get Your Students Outside

 The best part about holding a charity race is that they can easily be adapted to various age groups and fitness levels.
 Here are three different types of races your team can organize to appeal to distinct audiences:

-• Fun run.
+- Fun run.
 Double the Donation defines a fun run fundraiser as “a type of peer-to-peer fundraiser in which participants sign up to run, collect pledges, and earn donations for each mile (or other specified unit of distance) they run.”
 Your team will need to choose a route, date, and time as well as a fun theme.
-For example, you might choose an 80s theme and encourage runners to dress up in athletic attire inspired by the decade.
+For example, you might choose a superhero theme and encourage runners to dress up in athletic attire inspired by their favorite heroes.

-• 10K or half marathon.
+- 10K or half marathon.
 A longer, more intense race is best for experienced runners and older students (i.e., those in high school).
-To get more community involvement in your race, make sure to advertise it using posters or flyers inside local business establishments.
-Additionally, your team could partner with nonprofits in your area to leverage both supporter bases.
+To get more community involvement in your race, advertise it using posters or flyers inside local businesses.
+Additionally, your team could partner with nonprofits in your area to pool your supporter bases.

 There are no hard and fast rules around who can participate in which type of race.
 For example, your high school cheerleading squad might prefer a walk-a-thon to a 10K.
 The most important thing to consider is whether your team members and supporters would enjoy and engage with the fundraiser.